agarbuno/agarbuno.github.io/_projects/courses/aprendizaje.md

 The course is intended for the bachelors programs in Applied Mathematics, Data Science and Actuarial Sciences at ITAM.
-Nonetheless, I have had the pleasure of teaching to students from other disciplines such Economy and Political Science.
+Nonetheless, I have had the pleasure of teaching students from other disciplines such Economy and Political Science.

 In general, the book of James, et al <d-cite key="James2021"></d-cite> is used as a